hyounesy/cass2017_vis/README.md

+# Parameter Space Analysis of Neural Networks

-# Materials for the Visualization assignment for 2017 Czech-Austrian Summer School on "Deep Learning and Visual Data Analysis"
+Materials for the Visualization assignment for 2017 Czech-Austrian Summer School on "Deep Learning and Visual Data Analysis"

 ## Software Requirements